-- ¼ cup Olive Oil (fractionated coconut or grapeseed oil would work fine as well)
+- ¼ cup Olive Oil (or coconut or grapeseed oil would work fine as well)

 - 1 cup Sea Salt

-- 1 TBS Dried Lemon or Orange Peel (Mountain Rose Herbs carries both organic peels that work great, but you can also freeze a lemon/orange and then grate and dry it)
+- 1 TBS Dried Lemon or Orange Peel (you can buy them dried, but you can also freeze a lemon/orange and then grate and dry it)

 - 15-20 drops Orange or Pink Grapefruit essential oil (or a mix of any other citrus oils)